 Publications and reports include Annual and Historical Biennial Reports of the Division Engineer and State Engineer Offices.
 These include statistics, such as number of wells permitted by year and general conditions for the year by river basin.
 Additional documents in this template include reports on streamflow, dam safety, surface water supply index, ground water conditions, etc..

-The Reference Library Template includes items such as guides, legislation, presentations, reports, studies and technical publications.
+The Reference Library Template includes items such as guides, legislation, presentations, reports, investigations, studies and technical publications.
 Many new documents will be added to this template, including written instructions and orders, policies, procedures and guidelines.

 |State Archive Inventory Lists|